Hello friends,

-During suspension pending enquiry proceeding, can the delinquent employee (petitioner) appoint a lawyer to conduct the disciplinary proceedings on behalf of him.
+I need your valuable advice for my query below.
+During suspension pending enquiry proceedings, can the delinquent employee (petitioner) appoint a lawyer to conduct the disciplinary proceedings on his behalf?
+Please provide sufficient court orders that authorize him to engage a lawyer.

 Sreedevi